ttsiodras/MiniForth/README.md

+It was raining hard, a week ago.

-What could you possibly do on a rainy Saturday afternoon?
+And what could you possibly do on a rainy Saturday afternoon?

+Well...

-Why, make a Forth interpreter/compiler from scratch, of course :-) With the intent to put it inside a 1.5$ Blue Pill microcontroller...
+You can make a Forth interpreter/compiler from scratch...
+...then put it inside a 1.5$ Blue Pill microcontroller...
-...and then, inside an Arduino UNO, within its tiny 2K RAM!
+...and finally, inside an Arduino UNO...
+... within its tiny 2K RAM!

-I haven't done anything remotely close to this in decades...
+I haven't done anything even *remotely* close to this in decades...
 I *loved* building it.

-So after a week-long hacking (afternoons after work and a weekend) I present to you a mini Forth in portable C++: basic arithmetic, star-slash, literals, constants, variables, string printing, reseting, comments, nested loops, comparisons, "functions" (Forth words), IF/ELSE/THEN...
+I hacked for a week *(afternoons after work, and the weekend)* ...
+...and proudly present: mini-Forth - in portable C++ :-)

+- basic arithmetic
+- star-slash
+- literals
+- constants
+- variables
+- string printing
+- reseting,
+- comments
+- nested DO/LOOP
+- comparisons
+- nested IF/ELSE/THEN
+- ...and of course, functions (Forth words)

-Here's an ascii-cast recording:
+Here's an ascii-cast recording of it in action:

 [![Recording of building and uploading on an Arduino UNO](https://asciinema.org/a/423649.svg)](https://asciinema.org/a/423649?autoplay=1)